-Before moving on to details, we note that BOT supports two types of searches: location search and object search.
-You do a location search when you want to locate some objects (e.g., a blood-flow monitor and patient Clark Kent): You do so by providing BOT with their names, IDs, type names or/and other attributes as search terms.
+Search is a core capability provided by every BOT.
+Specifically, the system supports two types of searches: location search and object search.
+You do a location search when you want to locate some objects (e.g., a blood-flow monitor and patient Clark Kent): You do so by providing BOT with their names, IDs, type names, tag ID or/and other attributes as search terms.
 In response, BOT will return to you their locations.
 Sometime, you may want to know the names/IDs of objects of some type(s) at a known location (e.g., residents in Exercise Room and devices in Room 448).
-To get this information, you do an object search by providing BOT with a search term that specifies the names of the object types and location of interest (e.g., Residents in Exercise Room and Devices in Rm-448).
+To get this information, you do an object search by providing BOT with a search term that specifies the names of the object types and location of interest (e.g., Residents in Exercise Room and 3-in-1 Monitor in Rm-448).
 In response, BOT will return to you a list containing the names and IDs of the objects of the specified type found at the specified location.